-- 30. There are currently eighteen accused at large, most of whom the Prosecutor intends to request to transfer to national jurisdictions for trial. - 31.
-The Completion Strategy of September 2003 indicated that twenty-six suspects were at large.
+29. There are currently eighteen accused at large, at least twelve of whom the Prosecutor intends to transfer to national jurisdictions for trial.

+30. The Completion Strategy of September 2003 indicated that twenty-six suspects were at large.
 As the Prosecutor's strategy is to prosecute, before the ICTR, those persons bearing the greatest responsibility for the crimes committed in Rwanda in 1994 (paras.
-14-16), the number of suspects under investigation was reduced to sixteen in the Completion Strategy submission of April 2004.8 Following the completion of investigations in respect of the genocide, the files involving eight of these persons were closed due to lack of evidence.
+13-15), the number of suspects under investigation was reduced to sixteen in the Completion Strategy submission of April 2004.
+Following the completion of investigations in respect of the genocide, the files involving eight of these persons were closed due to lack of evidence.
 Eight indictments against the remaining eight suspects were confirmed in 2005.
 Five of these persons remain at large and are included in the eighteen fugitives mentioned above.
 The Prosecutor has also taken account of the mandate of the ICTR, as emphasized by Resolution 1503, to investigate reports of violations by the Rwanda Patriotic Front (RPF).

+31. All investigations in respect of the genocide were completed by 2004, as requested by Resolution 1503 (2003).
+Moreover, when the eight indictments were submitted for confirmation in 2005, the

+&lt;sup>8 The Prosecutor v.
+Karemera et al., Transcripts of 26 October 2006 pp. 2-3.

+&lt;sup>9 In the November 2004 version of the Completion Strategy the number was fifteen.
+The correct figure is sixteen.

-- 32. All investigations in respect of the genocide were completed by 2004, as requested by Resolution 1503 (2003).
-Moreover, when the eight indictments were submitted for confirmation in 2005, the Prosecutor ensured that these cases were ready for trial, in the sense that all approved identified investigations are completed, a draft pre-trial brief is prepared, together with draft exhibits and witness lists, and that disclosure searches (as of that date) are completed.
-This will ensure that (i) there will be no delay in trial preparations when the accused is transferred to the Tribunal; (ii) the case can be more readily assigned to a new Prosecution team if necessary; or (iii) referred to a national jurisdiction pursuant to Rule 11 bis of the Rules. - 33.
-Once an individual is indicted, substantial investigations must be continued in order to support the trial team.
+Prosecutor ensured that these cases were ready for trial, in the sense that all approved identified investigations are completed, a draft pre-trial brief is prepared, together with draft exhibits and witness lists, and that disclosure searches (as of that date) are completed.
+This will ensure that (i) there will be no delay in trial preparations when the accused is transferred to the Tribunal; (ii) the case can be more readily assigned to a new Prosecution team if necessary; or (iii) referred to a national jurisdiction pursuant to Rule 11 bis of the Rules.

+32. Once an individual is indicted, substantial investigations must be continued in order to support the trial team.
 Additional investigations may be needed to replace the evidence of witnesses who may have died, to assist in the interviewing of witnesses prior to their travel to Arusha, to supplement and corroborate the evidence, and to address the Defence case and any possible rebuttal.
 The Office of the Prosecutor's investigations section continues to provide support in respect of ongoing trials and appeals.
-There will now be a shift in emphasis from classical investigations to trial and appeals support. - 34.
-Some of the indictees at large are particularly high-level accused or alleged to have committed crimes that should be dealt with at the international level.
-One illustrating example, mentioned in Security Council resolution 1534 (2003), is Felicien Kabuga, who is hiding in East Africa.
-In spite of intensive efforts by the ICTR as well as international pressure, he remains at large.
-It would affect the legacy of the ICTR and create an impression of impunity if such persons were not brought to trial in order to decide their guilt or innocence.
-Should they be arrested too late for their trials to be completed by 31 December 2008, or apprehended after that date, a solution should be found to ensure that they are tried.
+There will now be a shift in emphasis from classical investigations to trial and appeals support.